DEI is more than a buzzword — it’s a mindset.

 • Ensure your site is compatible with screen readers, mobile devices, and keyboard navigation.

-We recently discovered some research about how font can play a role in your site’s UX accessibility as well — something to keep in mind as you’re creating content.
+We recently discovered some research about how a font can also affect your site’s UX accessibility—something to keep in mind as you create content.

-Speaking of, here’s a fun fact: We’re not necessarily saying you should switch your blogs to Comic Sans, but it does serve a worthy purpose in being accessible for readers with dyslexia.
+Speaking of, here’s a fun fact: We’re not necessarily saying you should switch your blogs to Comic Sans, but it does serve a worthy purpose: it is an accessible font for readers with dyslexia.

 The images in Tommy John’s “What Is Gymtimidation and 7 Ways to Overcome It” highlight statistics using both bold copy and visualization and feature people of different ages, genders, and racial backgrounds.